muoncore/photon/.github/contributing.md

 ## Legal

-By submitting a Pull Request, you disavow any rights or claims to any changes submitted to the Sidekiq project and assign the copyright of those changes to Muon Core Ltd, Registered in England and Wales.
+By submitting a Pull Request, you disavow any rights or claims to any changes submitted to the Muon project and assign the copyright of those changes to Muon Core Ltd, Registered in England and Wales.

 If you cannot or do not want to reassign those rights (your employment